 Ora et Labora – The Final Days Of The Colony 1866 – Part V – Segment five outlines Ora Labora’s final viable year as a religious colony in the wilderness of the upper thumb of Michigan was 1866.
 We reveal the final desperate attempts to keep it going.

-Other Supporting Stories About Ora Labora
+Other Supporting Stories Abouit Ora et Labora

 Collection Of Ora Labora Letters Discovered In Ohio – Archives of Michigan is now in possession of a collection of Ora Labora letters written in English and Old German by Emil and Bertha Baur and other family members.
 They were found in Cincinnati in 1974 and sent to the Historical Society of Michigan in 2018.
-They are in process of being prepared for availability online.
+They are in the process of being prepared for availability online.